elm-city-craftworks/course-001/README.md

 * Parsing text-based file formats ([[PART_3.md][])
 * Socket programming and Network I/O ([PART_4.md][])

+### News and Updates

+Practicing Ruby subscribers will be emailed whenever new content is released.
+For day-to-day updates to the course materials, including revisions, see the [CHANGELOG.md][] file.

 ### Schedule

 Currently the goal is to ship some new course materials every two